joelvaneenwyk/huginn-wiki/Using-huginn-on-predeployed-docker-container.md

  * Run:

         docker pull rishabh/huginn
-        docker run -h localhost -d -p 3000 rishabh/huginn /bin/bash -c "su huginn -c runhuginn"
+        docker run -h localhost -d -p 3000:80 rishabh/huginn /bin/bash -c "su huginn -c runhuginn"

   This starts a Huginn process in a docker container with a new internal user to manage it (`huginn`/`huginn`).

  * Run `docker ps` to see the now-running Huginn container.
-The last column will display a port mapping from the host's port to the docker container's port.
-This will be something like "49153->3000", meaning port 49153 on your computer (or your VirtualBox machine if you did _Step 1_) points to port 3000 in the docker container.
+Port 3000 of docker container is mapped with port 80 on your computer (or your VirtualBox machine if you did _Step 1_).
 You can also run `docker inspect <containerId>` for more details.

  * If docker is running natively on your computer, you can now connect to the host port to use Huginn.
-If you're using Vagrant, you'll need to again forward the host port (_49153_), now out of the vagrant box and to your true host computer.
+If you're using Vagrant, you'll need to again forward the host port (_80_), now out of the vagrant box and to your true host computer.
 Edit your Vagrantfile and add something like:

-        config.vm.forward_port 49153, 3000
+        config.vm.forward_port 80, 3000

   Now you should be able to connect to localhost:3000 on your computer and play with Huginn.